PeterKamphuis/pyHIARD/docs/source/advanced.rst

       Boolean to the removal of unwanted galaxy templates in the ROC.
 If set to True all other options are ignored.

+  **download_templates**:

+      *bool, optional, default = False*

+      When a template does not come with the distribution pyHIARD in principle attempt to download and store it whenever it is requested.
+      However for installations where the internet connection can be unstable this switch allows to download and store all missing templates.

   **delete_existing**

       *bool, optional, default = False*